What is Injection Molding Simulation in Autodesk Fusion?

 This post is also available in: Français (French) Italiano (Italian) Deutsch (German)

-Announcing Injection Molding Simulation technology inside of Fusion 360, a new workflow for engineers that allows you to simulate your own injection molding studies right inside Fusion 360.
+Injection Molding Simulation technology inside of Fusion enables you to simulate your own injection molding studies right inside Fusion.

 However, getting the plastic part you designed to come out of a molding machine can be pretty hard.
 The ability to fill the mold completely, for example, can be highly influenced by the part’s design.
 The final part’s overall quality is also dependent on several factors and can result in visible flaws on the part surface or dimensional variation preventing product assembly.

-With the new Injection Molding Simulation technology inside of Autodesk Fusion 360, we have created a complementary workflow for engineers that, although they may only occasionally work with plastic parts, want to provide feedback on the feasibility of manufacturing them through injection molding.
-This person would typically collaborate closely with designers and answer the question, “can this part be manufactured?” so they can make improvements as needed.
+With the Injection Molding Simulation technology inside Autodesk Fusion, we have created a complementary workflow for engineers who, although they may only occasionally work with plastic parts, want to provide feedback on the feasibility of manufacturing them through injection molding.
+This person would typically collaborate closely with designers and answer the question, “Can this part be manufactured?” so they can make improvements as needed.
 This engineer may not know everything about plastic injection molding (since it’s not their job), but they understand the basic principles and may be involved in decisions like material selection.

 Additionally, suppose you have a few materials your company always uses.
 In that case, there’s a good chance of finding the exact material grades in the pre-loaded database, which houses over 11,000 materials.
 Sticking with those default inputs for the analysis, however, will provide good insights to get started with understanding the way your part will mold.